stormpython/insightfl/README.md

   2. [Reveal.js](http://lab.hakim.se/reveal-js/#/) for creating amazing presentations in HTML.
   3. And its already in version control from the [Git](http://git-scm.com/) go!

-To get started building your web app, follow the instructions below to setup your development and production environments.
+To get started building your web app, follow the instructions below to setup your development environment.

 ### Getting Started <a name="getting-started"></a>
 #### System Requirements <a name="system-requirements"></a>